Making Changes to Haven and Contributing¶

 If at all possible, changes should be made through a development environment as described above.

-User support often requires changes to be made quickly from the beamline computers.
+User support sometimes requires changes to be made quickly from the beamline computers.

 Git is our version control software.
 It interacts with github, and allows changes to the source code to be tracked and managed.